mlflow/mlflow/docs/source/tracking/autolog.rst

 LightGBM
 --------
-Call :py:func:`mlflow.lightgbm.autolog` before your training code to enable automatic logging of metrics and parameters.
+Call the generic autolog function :py:func:`mlflow.lightgbm.autolog` before your training code to enable automatic logging of metrics and parameters.

 Autologging captures the following information: